 Mudra Space Awareness is taught by Mitra Lee Worley who learned these practices directly from Trungpa Rinpoche.

-The Art and Symbolism of the Awakened Heart
+Drawing the Awakened Heart

 Sessions 1 & 2